 A portmanteau term for the Universities of Oxford and Cambridge (two distinct institutions).
-They are the UK's equivalent to the Ivy Leaguenote and thus they are popular in UK fiction.
+They are the UK's equivalent of (and the basis for) the Ivy League,note and are thus popular in UK fiction.
 They have also inspired fictional universities such as the Unseen University for wizards in the Discworld novels.

 In entertainment, Cambridge is known for the Cambridge University Footlights Dramatic Club (more commonly just "The Footlights" or "The Cambridge Footlights"), which puts on a yearly comedy revue with many of Britain's best-loved comic writers and actors.
 When they find that they work well together, some of the participants put assemble comic/acting pairings/groups.
 Oxford is known for "The Oxford Revue", which has just as prestigious a pedigree.
 Indeed, most of the Monty Python troupe performed for either one school or the other (Terry Gilliam is the exception, having graduated from Occidental College in Los Angeles).

 Both universities are composed of semi-independent colleges, which hired faculties and accept applicants individually.
 Undergraduate teaching methods are distinct from many others in the UK in using the "tutorial system".
 In most subjects, rather than a schedule of classes attended by a specific group of students, the university schedules several lectures that any number of students can attend, the colleges assign coursework to the students separately, and at the end of the year, the university holds exams (the grade on the exam pretty much determines whether or not students receive their degree).
 Most of this college-level teaching is done in tutorials between a faculty member and one or two students at a time, scenes of which will often crop up in Oxbridge-set fiction.